Project L Review

 As a fan of polyomino board games, I knew I had to get Project L at some point.
 So, when I spotted it on sale last year, I took the plunge and grabbed a copy—with high expectations, given all the praise it gets.

+Maybe it's my fault for going into this one with high expectations.
 When I look at Project L, it makes me think it's a certain kind of game.
 You know, one where your main priority is to solve polyomino puzzles.
 But the more I play it, the more I realize my preconceptions were wrong.

 Thinking about buying Project L?
 Here's my in-depth review after several plays and what you need to know about it, including how well it plays, what it feels like to play, and whether you might like it.

 This review is based on my own personal copy of Project L, which I bought brand new from Amazon.
-(Not a free review copy.)
+Not a free review copy.
 This review is for the retail edition without any expansions.

 Overview